2025–26 AGCFF Gulf Club Champions League

-The 2025–26 AGCFF Gulf Club Champions League is the 32nd edition of the AGCFF Gulf Club Champions League, an football competition for clubs from the eight member nations of the Arab Gulf Cup Football Federation (AGCFF).
+The 2025–26 AGCFF Gulf Club Champions League was the 32nd edition of the AGCFF Gulf Club Champions League, a football competition for clubs from the eight member nations of the Arab Gulf Cup Football Federation (AGCFF).
+Duhok were the reigning champions, but they were unable to defend their title as they failed to qualify.

-Duhok are the reigning champions, but they are unable to defend their title as they failed to qualify.
+The winners of the competition were Al-Rayyan, who won their first title with a 3–0 victory over Al-Shabab in the final.